JochemTolsma/SNA-4-Social-Scientists/docs/045-Socionets.md

 ## RSiena as ABM

 RSiena models *the evolution* of network structures and/or the behavior of the social agents.
-It takes the current situation $T_0$ as starting point.
+It takes the situation of the network observed at $T_0$ as starting point.
 It estimates the 'rules' for the agents how to change their ties and/or behavior.
-If the model is specified correctly, these rules (or micro mechanisms) have led the situation at $T_0$ to evolve into the situation observed at $T_1$.
+If the model is specified correctly, these rules (or micro mechanisms) have led the situation at wave $T_0$ to evolve into the situation observed at wave $T_1$.

 I would say these 'rules' are our ***micro theory of action***.
 Please note that our behavior may depend on the situation we are in.
-Similarly, the 'rules' we discover with RSiena are thus conditional on the situation at $T_0$.
+Similarly, the 'rules' we discover with RSiena are thus conditional on the situation at wave $T_0$.

-If we know the 'rules' of the social agents, we can also simulate future networks.
+If we know the 'rules' of the social agents, we can also *simulate* future networks.
 And I think this aspect will help us to understand what the 'rules' of the social agents are and to understand what is estimated by `RSiena`.

 ### RSiena's ministep